 Search News & Views

 This weekend, Sept.
-29 and 30, is the Department of Education's gigantic high school fair from 10 am to 3 pm at Brooklyn Technical High School.
+20 and 21, is the Department of Education's gigantic citywide high school fair from 10 am to 3 pm at Brooklyn Technical High School.
 Prepare for a hectic day, where you will meet teachers, students and administrators and find out about their schools.

 You can attend information sessions several times during the day, led by staff from the Education Department's enrollment office.
 This will be helpful especially if you're a newbie to the process (and it will give you a place to sit down and take a breather.)

 High school admissions basics at 10:30 am and 12:30 pm